Official Competition: Release

 Official Competition had its world premiere at the 78th Venice International Film Festival on 4 September 2021.
 It also screened at the Toronto International Film Festival in mid-September 2021.
-Buena Vista International released the film on 25 February 2022 in Spain.
+Buena Vista International released the film in Spain on 25 February 2022.
 Protagonist Pictures handled the international distribution rights.

-Star Distribution acquired distribution rights for Latin America.
+Star Distribution (formerly known as the Latin American branch of Buena Vista International) acquired distribution rights for Latin America.
 In the case of Argentina, the film was released on 17 March 2022.
 IFC Films purchased the theatrical release rights for the United States.

 Reception

-On the review aggregator Rotten Tomatoes, 96% of 151 reviews are positive, with an average rating of 7.6/10.
+On the review aggregator Rotten Tomatoes, 96% of 156 reviews are positive, with an average rating of 7.5/10.
 The website's critics consensus reads, "Its premise may resonate most with hardcore film fans, but Official Competition's tight focus and sharp humor have a universal appeal."

 At the 2021 Cinéfest Sudbury International Film Festival, it won the award for Outstanding International Feature.
 At the 2021 Vancouver International Film Festival, it won the Audience Award for most popular film in the Galas and Special Presentations program.